The weBoost Drive 4G-X has weBoost's flagship mobile booster since June 2015.

 - In Motion Usage: Yes

 - List Price: $479 (4G-X) | $499 (4G-X OTR) | $499 (4G-X RV)

 The antenna kits available are the original vehicle focused booster kit (June 2015), a version marketed to over the road truckers (June 2016), and now a version explicitly marketed to RVers (April 2017).

 But don't feel constrained by the picture on the box - all three kits can be appropriate for RVers.

 - Drive 4G-X (Original/Vehicle): Includes a 4" mag-mount roof antenna at the end of a 12.5' cable, and a small interior patch antenna - also on a 12.5" cable.
 Intended for installation on a metal vehicle roof, with installation of a ground plane it can be made to work quite well on an RV roof. $479.

-- Drive 4G-X OTR: Marketed to the "over the road" big-rig truck market, this kit (announced June 2016) swaps the 4" stubby antenna for the 24" tall rigid version of weBoost's 4G-OTR "trucker" antenna (weBoost also sells separately a 19" spring mounted version of this antenna that might be more RV appropriate for some).
+- Drive 4G-X OTR: Marketed to the "over the road" big-rig truck market, this kit (announced June 2016) swaps the 4" stubby antenna for the 24" tall rigid version of weBoost's 4G-OTR "trucker" antenna (click for some install ideas).
 The interior antenna remains the small patch antenna.
 This combo continues to outperform all other mobile boosters we test, and is our top recommendation if you can manage the antenna installation. $499

 Though the antennas included vary - the core booster is identical between all these packages, and you can legally mix and match weBoost antennas as desired.